Document Source: Gurkhas, Re-assessing the performance of Imperial Soldiers in WW-2.

-It is my pleasure to thank those who made this research possible, my tutor Dr. Timothy Bowman who gave me immense support at the time of need.
+It is my pleasure to thank those who made this research possible, including my tutor Dr. Timothy Bowman who gave me immense support in my time of need.
 A special thanks to Maj Rick Beven who was the Officer Commanding in Gurkha Recruiting Camp in Pokhara, Nepal, in 2011.
-He provided me extensive ranges of Gurkha veterans’ interviews that he had conducted over a period of years.
+He provided me with an extensive range of Gurkha veterans’ interviews that he had conducted over years.
 Not last but least, my sincere thanks to Senior Welfare Officer in Nepal, Maj Krishna Bahadur Gurung (Ret).
 Without his cooperation, I could not have been able to set my journey to the foothills of Nepal, to interview Gurkha veterans.

-However, the victory of the 4th Division in Tunisia was a turning point that forced to re-assess the precious claim of senior commanders.
+However, the victory of the 4th Division in Tunisia was a turning point that forced us to re-assess the previous claim of senior commanders.
 As a result, the Gurkhas fought other significant battles as a specialist unit, in the re-conquest and liberation of Europe.
 Nevertheless, the successes in the Middle East and North Africa were overshadowed, by the series of humiliating defeats in the Far East.
-The creation of the Japanese imposed Indian National Army (INA), after the fall of Singapore supported the Quit India movement that produced considerable strains to the Gurkhas Brigade at a time of reformation for the Indian Army.
+The creation of the Japanese imposed Indian National Army (INA), after the fall of Singapore supported the Quit India movement that produced considerable strains on the Gurkhas Brigade at a time of reformation for the Indian Army.
 The renewed loyalty of Gurkhas was tested critically at this juncture.
-Significantly, it was against the Japanese in Burma that Gurkhas showed their supreme superiority against the enemy, then in any other theatres of war.
+Significantly, it was against the Japanese in Burma that Gurkhas showed their supreme superiority against the enemy, than in any other theaters of war.

-The Japanese defeat in the second Arakan and the successes of the Chindits operations confirmed, it soon became clear that the Japanese are not gods of the jungle.
+The Japs defeat in the second Arakan and the successes of the Chindits’ operations were confirmed, and it soon became clear that the Japs are not gods of the jungle.
 The previous criticism towards the Gurkhas’ performance in the First Chindits was overshadowed by their superb performance in the second Arakan operation.
-Also, the desperate Japanese offensive in 1944 had been halted, by superior fighting qualities performed by the imperial soldiers (Gurkhas), which finally led to the fall of Burma to British hands.
+Also, the desperate Jap offensive in 1944 had been halted, by superior fighting qualities performed by the imperial soldiers (Gurkhas), which finally led to the fall of Burma to British hands.